jvdgrift/k8s/README.md

 There is a lot of ground not covered because there is a lot of ground to cover.
 But I hope I gave you a nice tour of the basics so you can go ahead and play with all the other resources yourself.
 The documentation on the kubernetes website has a lot of information and example, so that is a good starting point.
 It is not always clear but that is where google comes in handy ;-).

-* Kubernetes:
+Kubernetes:
 * https://kubernetes.io/docs

 Minikube:
 * https://github.com/kubernetes/minikube
 * https://kubernetes.io/docs/getting-started-guides/minikube/

-There are also loads of instructional video's to be found on youtube from Cloud Native Computing Foundation:
+There are also loads of instructional video's to be found on youtube from Cloud Native Computing Foundation, also from KubeCon EU 2018:
 * https://www.youtube.com/channel/UCvqbFHwN-nwalWPjPUKpvTA/featured